flsouto/param/README.md

 var_dump($result->output);
 ```

-In the example above will be filtered before the validation constraints and thus will pass them, resulting in the following output:
+In the example above the data will be filtered before the validation constraints and the result will be:

 ```
 string(9) "203401080"